ros2/launch/launch_xml/README.md

 <tag attr='2'/>
 ```

-If the entity `e` is wrapping it, the following two statements would be true:
+If the entity `e` is wrapping it, the following two statements will be true:
 ```python
 hasattr(e, 'attr') == True
 e.attr == '2'
 ```

-As a general rule, the value of the attribute is returned as an string.
+As a general rule, the value of the attribute is returned as a string.
 Conversion to `float` or `int` should be explicitly done in the parser method.
 For handling lists, see `Built-in Substitutions` section.

-### Accessing XML children as parameters:
+### Accessing XML children as attributes:

 In this xml: